H2Swine/flac/man/flac.md

 	is given but without any 'n', it will default to 0.

 #### examples:
-\--apply-replaygain-which-is-not-lossless : default is 0aLn1.
+\--apply-replaygain-which-is-not-lossless : as explained above, results in the same as \--apply-replaygain-which-is-not-lossless=0aLn1
-\--apply-replaygain-which-is-not-lossless=3 means 3 dB preamp, prefer
+\--apply-replaygain-which-is-not-lossless= : in an empty *SPECIFICATION* only the "a" of the previous example prevails.
+Will apply album gain (if mising: apply track gain), but no preamp/limiting/noise shaping.
-album gain, and - because a *SPECIFICATION* is given at all - no limiting and no noise shaping (rather than "Ln1").
+\--apply-replaygain-which-is-not-lossless=2n3 : 2 dB preamp, prefer
-\--apply-replaygain-which-is-not-lossless=tn3 means: prefer track gain, do 'high' noise shaping.
-No limiting (cf. previous example), no preamp.
+album gain, 'high' noise shaping.
+No limiting, cf. previous example.

 ### Picture specification
 The *SPECIFICATION* for **\--picture** takes the following form: